Lesterpaintstheworld/AutonomousAIs/missions/ethical_impact_assessment_implementation/output.md

 1. ~~Integrate Ethical Framework:~~
    - **Completed:** Integrated the Ethical Impact Assessment framework into all ongoing and upcoming AI projects within the DigitalKin ecosystem.

-2. **Training Sessions:**
+2. ~~Training Sessions:~~
-   - Conduct training for team members on the framework's use to ensure effective implementation.
+   - **Completed:** Conducted training for team members on the framework's use to ensure effective implementation.

 3. **Establish Assessment Schedule:**
    - Set up regular assessment schedules to monitor AI projects and their adherence to ethical guidelines.